spectrocloud/librarium/content/docs/00-release-notes.md

 - To deploy an Edge host device, use the Edge Forge workflow.
 The workflow allows you to customize the Edge Installer, include a user-agent configuration file, preload content bundles, and perform other functions according to your preferences.
 Visit the [Edge Forge workflow](/clusters/edge/edgeforge-workflow) page to learn more.

+- You can now use a [Harbor Registry](https://goharbor.io/) when deploying an Edge host cluster.
+You can enable the usage of Harbor Registry in the Edge Install [user data configuration](/clusters/edge/edge-configuration/installer-reference) file by setting the parameter `installHarbor` to `true`.

 ### Improvements